Abhiswain97/LibtorchDemo/README.md

 ## How to use

-1. Go to [this](https://download.pytorch.org/libtorch/cu102/libtorch-win-shared-with-deps-debug-1.8.1.zip) link, download the zip file.
+1. Go to [this](https://download.pytorch.org/libtorch/cu102/libtorch-win-shared-with-deps-debug-1.8.1.zip) link, download the libtorch zip file.
-2. Unzip it
+2. Unzip it: This unzipped folder contains libtorch.
-3. Now we make a `build` directory
+4. Now we make a `build` directory
     ```
     mkdir build
     cd build